MSKdeX: Musculoskeletal (MSK) decomposition from an X-ray image for fine-grained estimation of lean muscle mass and muscle volume: Method

 \subsection{Dataset preparation}

 Fig. \ref{fig_method_overview} illustrates the overview of the proposed \methodname.
 We collected a dataset of 552 patients subject to the total hip arthroplasty surgery (455 females and 97 males, height 156.9 $\pm$ 8.3 cm, weight 57.5 $\pm$ 11.9 kg, BMI 23.294 $\pm$ 3.951 [mean $\pm$ std]).
 Ethical approval was obtained from the Institutional Review Boards of the institutions participating in this study (IRB approval numbers: 15056-3 for Osaka University and 2019-M-6 for Nara Institute of Science and Technology).
 We acquired a pair of pre-operative X-ray and CT images from each patient, assuming consistency in bone shape, lean muscle mass, and muscle volume.
-An automated segmentation of individual bones and muscles was obtained from CT \cite{ref_hiasa_automated_2019}.
+Automated segmentation of individual bones and muscles was obtained from CT \cite{ref_hiasa_automated_2019}.
 Three different intensity conversions were applied to the segmented CT; 1) the original intensity, 2) intensity of 1.0 for voxels inside the structure and 0.0 for voxels outside to estimate muscle volume, 3) intensity corresponding to the lean muscle mass density based on a conversion function from the Hounsfield unit (HU) to the mass density \cite{ref_aubrey_skeleta_muscle_2014,ref_wilfried_CT_numbers_2000} to estimate lean muscle mass.
 Following \cite{ref_aubrey_skeleta_muscle_2014}, we assumed the voxels with less than -30 HU consisted of the fat, more than +30 HU consisted of the lean muscle, and the voxels in between -30 to +30 HU contained the fat and lean muscle with the ratio depending on linear interpolation of the HU value.
 The mass of the lean muscle was calculated by the conversion function proposed in \cite{ref_wilfried_CT_numbers_2000}.
 Then, object-wise DRRs for the three conversions were generated for each segmented individual object (bone/muscle) region.
 (Note: When we refer to a DRR in this paper, it is object-wise.)
 We call the three types of the DRRs weighted volume DRR (WVDRR), volume DRR (VDRR), and mass DRR (MDRR).
 The intensity sum of VDRR and MDRR amounts to each object's muscle volume ($cm^3$) and lean muscle mass ($g$), respectively.
 (Note: ``Muscle volume'' includes the fat in addition to lean muscle.)
 The summation of all the objects of WVDRRs becomes an image with a contrast similar to the real X-ray image used to calculate the reconstruction gradient correlation (GC) loss \cite{ref_nakanishi_decomposition_2022,ref_hiasa_cross_2018}.
 A 2D-3D registration \cite{ref_otake_intraoperative_2012} of each bone between CT and X-ray image of the same patient was performed to obtain its DRR aligned with the X-ray image, which is used in the proposed partially aligned training.
-Since muscles deform depending on the joint angle, they are not aligned.
-Instead, we exploited the invariant property of muscles using the newly proposed intensity-sum loss.